timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/reading-arrays-hashes-blocks.md

 We use hashes constantly.
 Hashes, like JS objects, are a great way to store related data of all different kinds, in a way that's super readable.

-The key to hashes is that they always house key/value pairs. **The key describes the properties, the value is the information relating to or describing the property.**
+Hashes always house key/value pairs. **The key describes the properties, the value is the information relating to or describing the property.**

 #### Creating a Hash